m13253/dns-over-https/Readme.md

 ## Installing
 ### From Source
 - Install [Go](https://golang.org), at least version 1.13.
-The newer the better.
+The newer, the better.
-> Note for Debian/Ubuntu users: You need to set `$GOROOT` if you could not get your new version of Go selected by the Makefile.)
+> Note for Debian/Ubuntu users: You need to set `$GOROOT` if you could not get your new version of Go selected by the Makefile.

 - First create an empty directory, used for `$GOPATH`:
 ```bash